taylorhakes/function-done/README.md

 #### `fn([done])`

 Optionally takes a callback to call when async tasks are complete.
+If done parameter is not defined and function doesn't return Stream, Child Process, Promise or Observable, the function is assume to be synchronous

 #### Completion and Error Resolution
+* `Sync` function (function takes 0 params and doesn't return any of the below types)
+  - Completion: function completes
+  - Error: Error thrown
 * `Callback` called
   - Completion: called with null error
   - Error: called with non-null error